Pest Control

 SPCA acknowledges that many of the problems associated with wild animals considered pests in New Zealand are a result of human activities.
 Our organisation advocates that people should assess and modify their own behaviour as a first step in comprehensive pest management.
 Before lethal management methods are employed, steps should be made to remove attractants (e.g., food and shelter), and physical exclusion devices and deterrents should be considered.

-SPCA acknowledges that it is sometimes necessary to manage populations of species for a variety of reasons, including protecting biodiversity.
+SPCA acknowledges that it is sometimes necessary to manage populations of animals for a variety of reasons, including protecting biodiversity.
 Animal population control should only be conducted as part of an integrated animal management programme, and lethal methods should only be used where there is no effective non-lethal, humane alternative available.
 At all times, care must be taken to minimise adverse effects of these activities on the welfare of both target and non-target animals.

 SPCA opposes the use of methods of population control or management of wild animals that lead prolonged death and suffering of target or non-target animals.